-The soft holster provides a holder for the MC18/PS20 and allows for wearing the device on the hip, using a belt clip, or crossbody, using the detachable shoulder strap.
+The soft holster serves as a holder for the device.
+It allows you to wear the device on your hip (using a belt clip) or crossbody (using the detachable shoulder strap).

 Always place the device with the correct orientation when using the soft holster with a belt clip or shoulder strap, as shown in the following diagrams.